Brie and Red Onion Tarts Recipe

 - Spread the mustard over the tart squares.
 Arrange 4 pieces of onion on each square.
 Tuck the cheese pieces in between the onion pieces.

-- Cook until puffy and golden brown and the cheese has melted; should take about 15 minutes at the very most.
+- Bake in heated oven until puffy and golden brown and the cheese has melted; should take about 15 minutes at the very most.

 This recipe can easily be doubled or tripled, of course.
 You need about 12 oz / 350g of puff pastry.